GreptimeTeam/docs/docs/user-guide/administration/runtime-info.md

+---
+description: Provides access to system metadata through the INFORMATION_SCHEMA database, including cluster topology and table regions distribution.
+Examples of SQL queries to retrieve region IDs and distribution are included.
+---

 # Runtime Information

 The `INFORMATION_SCHEMA` database provides access to system metadata, such as the name of a database or table, the data type of a column, etc.